04 to 06 May 2013

 ShweSar Umbrella Workshop in Pathein … before and after

 I love wandering around markets, trying to figure out what the local produce is and the one in Pathein didn’t disappoint.
 As with most places in the country, the people were friendly and wanted to interact – smiling (mostly) for the camera and trying to sell their wares.
 I just didn’t need any dried fish that day!

 We arrived at the coast in time for lunch at a local restaurant – tasty food with plenty of new colleagues to help decipher the menu.
-It was a fun weekend with games on the beach, lots of food, hotel inspections (yes, it’s been a while!) and plenty of time to play in the waves.
+It was a fun weekend with games on the beach, lots of food, hotel inspections (yes, it’s been a while!) and plenty of time to frolic in the waves.

-One of the definite perks of being back at work is the opportunity to experience nice hotels again and our beachfront room with large balcony overlooking the beach directly below it was definitely appreciated, particularly on Monday morning which was my birthday.
+One of the definite perks of being back at work is the opportunity to experience nice hotels again and our beachfront room with a large balcony overlooking the beach directly below was definitely appreciated, particularly on Monday morning which was my birthday.
 We never plan our travels around special occasions and I’ve woken up in some right dumps but this wasn’t one of them.
 Also appreciated was the lobby rendition of Happy Birthday along with gifts and flowers from my new colleagues.

 Hotel inspection Burmese style …

 As always, the weekend went too quickly and it was time to leave Ngwe Saung and head back to Yangon for the rest of the working week …